sdiehl28/baseball-analytics/README.md

 Non-standard parsing of dates and times will be performed.
 A heuristic to determine game start time will be used (as am/pm is missing).
 Other custom data processing will be performed as needed.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
-Likewise, for integer fields with missing values, the new Pandas Int64 can be used instead of requiring a float datatype.
+Likewise, for integer fields with missing values, the new Pandas Int64 (and its relatives) can be used instead of requiring a float datatype.

 Datatype optimizations per column are persisted to disk for each corresponding csv file with the suffix `_types.csv`.